hackf/WindsorEssexCycling/README.md

 ## Standalone Brouter Server

-To run a standalone Brouter HTTPServer that has been containerized, the following steps need to be executed.
+This section is geared towards documentation how to configure and run the Brouter HTTPServer.
+This server is used to provide routing information.

 ### Step 1: Build the docker image